You found the FAQs! Below we have answers to many common questions and support issues.

 How do I give mütesync the right permissions on Mac?

-On installation you will be asked to give mütesync permission to control your computer so it can interact with Zoom, Chrome, and other video conferencing apps.
+On installation you will be asked to give the MuteMe app permission to control your computer so it can interact with Zoom, Chrome, and other video conferencing apps.
 If you skipped that step or are struggling to get mütesync to work properly it’s good to ensure you have granted the correct permissions.

 Go to System Preferences > Security & Privacy.
 Ensure you’re on the Privacy Tab and then click on Accessibility in the menu on the left.
-You should see mütesync there with a checkmark next to it.
+You should see MuteMe-Client there with a checkmark next to it.
 Click the lock in the lower left.
-If the mütesync app is there, remove it from the list by clicking the minus button.
-Then use the plus sign to (re)add the mütesync app.
+If the MuteMe app is there, remove it from the list by clicking the minus button.
+Then use the plus sign to (re)add the MuteMe app.

-The mütesync app works but the button does not!
+The MuteMe app works but the button does not!
 How do I test the button?

 There are a few common reasons why the mütesync app (the button in your menu bar) works correctly but the physical button does not.
 Here some things to try:

-4. Security Software: If you are using a company computer you may have to request that your IT team authorize the use of the mütesync mute button.
+Security Software: If you are using a company computer you may have to request that your IT team authorize the use of the mütesync mute button.
 You can ask your IT team to whitelist our device ID.
-Learn more here.

 How do I get IT to install the app?
 How do I whitelist my mute button?
 What's my Device ID?